The UK and Ireland’s best pilgrimage routes to walk this year

 Key sites relating to Ireland’s patron saint form the backbone of this 82-mile signed walking trail which celebrates its 10th anniversary this year.
 Starting at the Navan Centre in Armagh, walk along paths slicing through dramatic landscapes before reaching the apostle’s final resting place at Down Cathedral in Downpatrick.
 A literal highlight is a section traversing the 12 peaks of the Mourne Mountains – although trails are reassuringly easy to follow.
 Walkers can collect stamps in a special Pilgrim’s Passport which includes a map of the trail to collect a Certificate of Achievement.

 How: The Natural Adventure Company offers a nine-day St Patrick’s Way self-guided walking tour from £1,045, including luggage transfer and accommodation in local guest houses.
-Flights to Belfast extra.
-Visit thenaturaladventure.com.
+Flights to Belfast extra; thenaturaladventure.com

+Read more: The best Ireland road trips to discover the Emerald Isle

 St Declan’s Way